GoogleCloudPlatform/google-cloud-tfs/DETAILS.md

 ## Installation

-Once the extension is installed, you need to install the [Google Cloud SDK][CloudSdk] on your build agents.
+Once the extension is installed, you need to install the [Google Cloud SDK][CloudSdkInstall] on your build agents.
+Alternatively, you can run the [Install Google Cloud SDK][install-cloud-sdk] build task at the beginning of your build.

 ## Service Endpoint